-that the integration of IPTV video services and telecommunications services will offer benefits with enhanced value to the public.
+that the integration of IPTV video services and telecommunications services will offer benefits with enhanced value to the public; and

+that the deployment of Internet-based TV-related multimedia services, such as Connected TV, has grown rapidly in recent years.

 Considering:

-that many GSC Participating Standards Organizations and ITU-T have begun work in the area of IPTV;
+that many GSC Participating Standards Organizations and ITU-T have begun work in the area of IPTV and extends their standardization work on Internet-based TV-related multimedia services, such as Connected TV;

 that there has been successful collaboration among many GSC Participating Standards Organizations and ITU-T;

-that the IPTV vision includes the delivery of multimedia services across a large variety of delivery modes, including wireline, fiber, fixed wireless, and mobile wireless;
+that the IPTV/Connected TV vision includes the delivery of multimedia services across a large variety of delivery modes, including wireline, fiber, fixed wireless, and mobile wireless;

-that there are urgent market requirements as well as new standardization activities started within various standards organizations on IPTV in mobile mode;
+that there are urgent market requirements as well as new standardization activities started within various standards organizations on IPTV/ Connected TV in mobile mode;

 that there are emerging market requirements and new standardization activities within various standards organizations on Content Distribution Networks (CDN); and

 that key technologies of IPTV can be applicable to out-of-home digital signage services that may exist anywhere in the world.

+that technologies for integrated broadcast-broadband (IBB) systems could be of value to further enrich IPTV services/ Connected TV.

 Resolves: